-All school staff should take care not to place themselves in a vulnerable position with a child.
+All school staff including supply agency staff and volunteers, should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.
-All Staff should be aware the school's own Staff Behaviour Policy.
+All Staff should be aware the school's own Staff Conduct Policy.

-Guidance about conduct and safe practice, including safe use of mobile phones and social networking sites, by staff and volunteers will be given at induction[.]
+Guidance about conduct and safe practice, including safe use of mobile phones and social networking sites, by staff and volunteers will be given at induction.

 We understand that a pupil may make an allegation against a member of staff.
-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher-
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher